 Texas, Utah, and Washington have reported a significant increase in homeschooling interest for all the same reasons as North Carolina.
 This trend has made its way to the heartland as well, with more Kansas families signing up for homeschooling this summer than last.
 According to data from the Kansas Department of Education, the number of new non-accredited private school registrations [in order to homeschool in Kansas, families are required to register as a private school] increased more than 54% in May and June 2020 compared to the same months in 2019.⁹

 This is a gut-wrenching decision for parents of public and private school students to make.
 There are so many factors to consider–pros and cons–and it’s all complicated by the fact that a decision must be made sooner rather than later as schools start preparing to reopen in the coming weeks.
 For those parents who are very hesitant about sending their children, take comfort in the fact that homeschooling is an excellent option, whether you want to try it for a year or go long term.
-Bridgeway Academy offers a wide range of homeschooling programs, including Live Online Classes, Self-Paced classes, independent study, and more.
+Bridgeway Academy offers a wide range of homeschooling programs, including Live Online Classes, Self-Paced Online classes, and more.
 Call Bridgeway today at (800) 863-1474 to learn more about homeschooling and how we can help make your decision easier.